krishaamer/green-filter-research/research/methodology.md

     -   Would create a startup if you couldn’t have 10x returns?

+    -   Who is resposible for sustainability?

+    -   Building a culture of sustainability?
+        @lakshmirebeccaManWhoGamifying2018;
+        @armstrongCultivatingCulturesSustainability2021

 -   miks sa arvad, et sellest midagi kasu on? miks sa arvad, et sellest kasu pole?